-The Filipino festival Ati Atihan is commonly known as ‘the Mother of all Festivals’ in this archipelago of the Philippines.
+The Filipino festival Ati Atihan held in January is commonly known as ‘the Mother of all Festivals’ in this archipelago of the Philippines.

 Given its age, this annually held fiesta in the city of Kalibo might even be called the grandmother.
 The Ati Atihan festival already existed before Marco Polo was born and before the Ottoman Turks attempted to conquer Europe.